What is XHTML? (click any heading below to return here)

 A crowded Web

-We will not use these tags in XHTML, even if they are temporarily supported by XHTML-compliant browsers.
-The XHTML standard has identified this legion of tags 'deprecated,' meaning they will not be included in the next round of standards.
+We will not use these tags in HTML, even if they are temporarily supported by HTML5-compliant browsers.
+The HTML standard has identified this legion of tags 'deprecated,' meaning they will not be included in the next round of standards.

 Markup basics

-Use XHTML to classify the content into structures of headings, paragraphs, lists and hyperlinks without regard to appearance.
+Use HTML to classify the content into structures of headings, paragraphs, lists and hyperlinks without regard to appearance.
 Pages are now available to sightless users with an add-in for text-to-speech.
 Text that is bold, italicized, blue, underlined or big has no pertinence to the content.
-In XHTML, to emphasize some information use <em> for emphasis, or <strong> for stronger emphasis.
-The <strong> selector connotes what XHTML authors probably meant when they used <b> in the mid 1990s.
-To be consistent and keep content markup separate from style markup, avoid the XHTML appearance selectors.
+In HTML, to emphasize some information use <em> for emphasis, or <strong> for stronger emphasis.
+The <strong> selector connotes what HTML authors probably meant when they used <b> in the mid 1990s.
+To be consistent and keep content markup separate from style markup, avoid the HTML appearance selectors.

 Markup the content of your material